6 Ways of Doing Locking in .NET (Pessimistic and Optimistic)

 The update lock is confusing can you explain in detail?

-The other locks are pretty straight forward; the update lock is confusing because of its hybrid nature.
+The other locks are pretty straightforward; the updated lock is confusing because of its hybrid nature.
 Many times before we update we read the record.
-So during read the lock is shared and while actually updating we would like to have an exclusive lock.
+So during reading the lock is shared and while actually updating we would like to have an exclusive lock.
 Update locks are more of transient locks.

-So what are the different types of isolation levels and when should be used when?
+So what are the different types of isolation levels and when should be used?

-There are 4 kinds of transaction isolation level, below is a simple table which shows when to use them and what locks they put.
+There are 4 kinds of transaction isolation levels, below is a simple table that shows when to use them and what locks they put.

 Isolation Level Read Update Insert